 Preferred Shares - The Company is authorized to issue 5,000,000 preference shares with a par value of \$0.0001.
 The Company's board of directors will be authorized to fix the voting rights, if any, designations, powers, preferences, the relative, participating, optional or other special rights and any qualifications, limitations and restrictions thereof, applicable to the shares of each series.
 The board of directors will be able to, without shareholder approval, issue preferred shares with voting and other rights that could adversely affect the voting power and other rights of the holders of the ordinary shares and could have anti-takeover effects.
-At January 21, 2020 and December 31, 2019, there were no preference shares issued or outstanding.
+At December 31, 2019, there were no preference shares issued or outstanding.

 Class A Ordinary Shares - The Company is authorized to issue 500,000,000 Class A ordinary shares, with a par value of \$0.0001 per share.
 Holders of Class A ordinary shares are entitled to one vote for each share.
-At January 21, 2020 and December 31, 2019, there were no Class A ordinary shares issued or outstanding.
+At December 31, 2019, there were no Class A ordinary shares issued or outstanding.

 Class B Ordinary Shares - The Company is authorized to issue 50,000,000 Class B ordinary shares, with a par value of \$0.0001 per share.
 Holders of the Class B ordinary shares are entitled to one vote for each share.
-At December 31, 2019 and January 21, 2020, there was one Class B ordinary share and 8,625,000 Class B ordinary shares issued and outstanding, respectively, of which, at January 21, 2020, an aggregate of up to 1,125,000 Class B ordinary shares are subject to forfeiture at to the extent that the underwriters' over-allotment option is not exercised in full or in part so that the Sponsor will own 20% of the Company's issued and outstanding ordinary shares after the Proposed Public Offering (assuming the Sponsor does not purchase any Public Shares in the Proposed Public Offering), respectively.
+At December 31, 2019, there was one Class B ordinary share issued and outstanding.